Inflect logo

 Natural Disaster Risk

-Liepāja has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-The overall hazard exposure is minimal, contributing to a stable operating environment for critical infrastructure.
+Liepāja has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical infrastructure requiring maximum uptime and minimal environmental threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business